Jejaknesia/jejaknesia-models-api/README.md

 ## Error Handling

 If an error occurs during the prediction process, the API will respond with a status code of 500 and the message "Internal Server Error".

-That's a brief documentation for the given API.
-You can add it to your README.md file on GitHub.
-Make sure to include information about installation, dependencies, and how to use the API.